Rhodesian Ridgeback

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Rhodesian Ridgebacks have particular requirements based on their large size, light shedding level, and genetic predispositions to hip dysplasia and dermoid sinus.
+Rhodesian Ridgebacks sit in the large-size category, shed at a light level, and carry documented risk for hip dysplasia and dermoid sinus — those three factors drive most of the daily-care decisions.

 What to Expect